VermeilChan/MetalSlug6Font/README.md

 ## Usage

 1. Input the desired text to transform it into the Metal Slug font style.
-2. The generated image will be saved in the "output" folder within the same directory.
+2. The generated image will be saved in the "Output" folder within the same directory.

 ## Contributing